Netting for success!

 Robin Gale-Baker, from Sustainable Macleod, discusses netting.
 This is one of a series of articles she has written about growing techniques (see right hand sidebar).
-She has also written a number of articles about growing vegetables and fruit trees.
+She has also written a number of articles about growing various vegetables, herbs and fruit trees.

 Purpose of netting